Natural Area: Pease Mountain

 Research

 Pease Mountain serves as a prominent field site for studying the ecological dynamics of the Champlain Valley.
 The Vermont Center for Ecostudies has utilized the area for over 20 years to conduct annual forest breeding bird surveys.
-Current research initiatives include natural community mapping, landscape assessments by graduate students, and the establishment of long-term monitoring plots for vegetation and wildlife.
+Current and past research initiatives include natural community mapping, landscape assessments by graduate students, and the establishment of long-term monitoring plots for vegetation and wildlife.
 These efforts help scholars understand the diversity of the mountain's mesic forests and fragile calcareous rock outcrops.

 Education